beckswu/beckswu.github.io/README.md

 ## Homepage

-1. Add a carousel slider on the top of the page, which includes two parts, introduction and fun parts of yourself
+1. Add a carousel slider on the top of the page, which includes two parts, introduction and the fun parts of yourself

 ![](/img/readme/intro.png)